CharlieDinh/FedU_FMTL/README.md

 - The code can be run on any pc, doesn't require GPU.

-# Dataset: We use 2 datasets: MNIST and Synthetic
+# Dataset: We use 2 datasets: Human
 # Produce experiments and figures
 ## Using same parameters
 ## Effect of hyper-parameters: